-MSW students must meet the course prerequisites (as described below) and not be on admission, academic expectations, or professional competence probation in order to enroll in practicum courses.
+MSW ABA or MS ABA students must meet the course prerequisites (as described above) and not be on admission, academic expectations, or professional competence probation in order to enroll in practicum courses.
 Students who believe they will be getting off probation at the end of a semester can request and plan a practicum, but will not be able to complete it unless they are officially removed from probationary status.
 Faculty Liaisons along with the Director of Field Education have the discretion to determine the readiness of a student for practicum.